 When working on rooftops, safety should be everyone’s number one priority.
-There are, unfortunately, many different hazards that can be present on a rooftop.
-This article goes into the top 10 common hazards you should keep in mind before stepping foot onto a rooftop.
+There are, unfortunately, many different hazards that can be present on rooftop environments.
+This article goes into the top 10 common hazards to note before stepping foot onto a rooftop.

 - Roof Construction and Equipment.
-You need to be constantly aware of the variety of hazards around you when you are on a rooftop.
+You need to be constantly aware of hazards around you when you are on a rooftop.
 Equipment such as pipes and vents can become a serious trip hazard or snag on your gear.
 Roofs in disrepair could also have soft spots, cracks and loose material making it difficult to find stable footing.

 - Roof Structural Failure.
 At times, a roof can simply fail.
 This is a prominent issue if the worker needs to assess the roof to make repairs to it.
 To avoid injury or falling off the roof should it fail, workers should access the roof’s strength before stepping on it and should be trained on what to do in the event of a roof failure.

 Rooftop safety should be the number one priority for anyone who has to regularly access rooftop environments and for companies that have people who perform rooftop job functions.
 Our fall prevention experts can work with you to develop an action plan to help keep your employees and those visiting your facility safe.